 Generally speaking, most assets people submit to the asset library are accepted.
 However, in order for your asset to be accepted, there are a few requirements your asset needs to meet to be approved.

-- The license needs to be correct.
+The license needs to be correct.
 The license listed on the asset library must match the license in the repository.
 The repo MUST have a license file, called either "LICENSE" or "LICENSE.md".
 This file must contain the license text itself and a copyright statement that includes the year(s) and copyright holder.

 These things are not required for your asset to be approved, but if you follow these recommendations, you can help make the asset library a better place for all users.

-- Make your code conform to the official style guides.
+Make your code conform to the official style guides.
 Having a consistent style helps other people read your code, and it also helps if other people wish to contribute to your asset.
-See: the GDScript style guide or the C# style guide.
+See: the GDScript style guide or the Styl pisania kodu w C#.

 type nul > .gdignoreto create a file whose name starts with a period.

 If your asset is a library for working with other files, consider including example files in the asset.

 Consider adding a .gitattributes file to your repo.
 This file allows giving extra instructions to Git, such as specifying line endings and listing files not required for your asset to function with the

 export-ignoredirective.
 This directive removes such files from the resulting ZIP file and prevents them from being downloaded by the asset library users.
 For a typical plugin .gitattributes may look like this:

 # Normalize EOL for all files that Git considers text files. * text=auto eol=lf # Ignore some files when exporting to a ZIP. /.gitattributes export-ignore /.gitignore export-ignore /LICENSE export-ignore /LICENSE.md export-ignore /README.md export-ignore /project.godot export-ignore /icon.png export-ignore /icon.svg export-ignore